nestjsx/nestjs-typeorm-paginate/README.md

 ```
 `items`: An array of SomeEntity

-`itemCount`: The length of items array (i.e., the amount of items on this page)
+`meta.itemCount`: The length of items array (i.e., the amount of items on this page)
-`totalItems`: The total amount of SomeEntity matching the filter conditions
+`meta.totalItems`: The total amount of SomeEntity matching the filter conditions
-`itemsPerPage`: The requested items per page (i.e., the `limit` parameter)
+`meta.itemsPerPage`: The requested items per page (i.e., the `limit` parameter)

-`totalPages`: The total amount of pages (based on the `limit`)
+`meta.totalPages`: The total amount of pages (based on the `limit`)
-`currentPage`: The current page this paginator "points" to
+`meta.currentPage`: The current page this paginator "points" to

 `links.first`: A URL for the first page to call | `""` (blank) if no `route` is defined
 `links.previous`: A URL for the previous page to call | `""` (blank) if no previous to call